 Are you ready to begin your Rangi journey?

 As a faith based school, we hold Christian values as the foundation of our own.
-Attending Chapel, and reflecting on their own journey with faith is one way we encourage girls to consider what values mean to them personally, and how they would like to lead their lives.
+Attending Chapel, and reflecting on their own journey with faith is one way we encourage students to consider what values mean to them personally, and how they would like to lead their lives.

 Care & Wellbeing

-At the heart of Rangi Ruru is the commitment to supporting and promoting the wellbeing of our girls.
+At the heart of Rangi Ruru is the commitment to supporting and promoting the wellbeing of ākonga.

 Sisterhood & Clans